 Bloomingburg is a tiny village located in the state of Ohio.
 With a population of 872 people and just one neighborhood, Bloomingburg is the 598th largest community in Ohio.

-Bloomingburg is a blue-collar town, with 49.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bloomingburg, you'll notice that it is more blue-collar than most other communities in America.
+49.18% of Bloomingburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bloomingburg is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bloomingburg who work in office and administrative support (10.54%), sales jobs (10.54%), and management occupations (8.67%).

 Being a small village, Bloomingburg does not have a public transit system used by locals to get to and from work.